pro004/ppp/replit.md

 ## Overview

-The Image Prompt Extractor is a web service that analyzes images and generates detailed, structured descriptions using Google Gemini Vision AI.
-The application provides both Python/Flask and Node.js/Express implementations, offering a RESTful API and web interface for comprehensive image analysis.
+The Image Prompt Extractor is a web service that analyzes images and generates clean comma-separated descriptive prompts using Google Gemini Vision AI.
+The application provides both Python/Flask and Node.js/Express implementations, offering a RESTful API and web interface for prompt generation.
 It supports multiple image formats and input methods (URL or file upload) with comprehensive error handling and rate limiting.

 ## System Architecture